-Produce / Shoot / Edit — I made this behind the scenes video to give the Tacoma community an inside look at the design and creation of South Sound 911’s new state-of-the-art communications facility.
+Produce / Shoot / Edit — South Sound 911 provides a modern, unified emergency communication and response system to protect and serve Pierce County communities and partner agencies.
+This video was produced to give the Tacoma community an inside look at the design and creation of South Sound 911’s new state-of-the-art communications facility.

 This video project started in 2017 and wrapped in January 2020, just in time before the world shut down.
-Construction of the facility continued through 2020 and I expect to produce a follow-up video in the fall of 2021.
+Construction of the facility continued through 2021.

 Produce / Shoot/ Edit — I made a series of case study videos for F5 Networks from 2014-2015.
 These were all shot on the Canon C100 using classic Zeiss C/Y prime lenses.
 Here are a few of my favorites.